 Many people are intimidated by the idea of developing their own photo negatives and prints.
 In many ways, that apprehension is understandable.
 To develop film, you have to operate in complete darkness some of the time, without even a safelight.
 It is usually a slow process that requires active agitation at carefully timed intervals.
 What’s more, once your negatives are developed, you are only halfway to having a photograph; you’ll have to go through a whole different sequence to print your images.
 Below are five lauded photography chemicals for film and paper development that you can always come back to for dependable results.

 1. Kodak D-76 Developer Powder

-If you stop 10 photographers on the street, 9 of them will likely have Kodak D-76 in their darkrooms.
+If you stop 10 photographers on the street, nine of them will likely have Kodak D-76 developer for film in their darkrooms.
 While other developers may have a leg up in sharpness, shadow detail, or tonality, none can beat D-76 in versatility.
 It’s wildly popular because it works with almost every black-and-white film and will always provide a workable image.
 It won’t necessarily be the first developer recommended to newbies, because powders take more work to mix than liquid developers, but the advantage is that it has a near-infinite shelf life.

-5. CineStill CS41 Liquid Developing Kit
+4. CineStill CS41 Liquid Developing Kit

 Casual photographers rarely get into color film development, but it’s simple with this two-step kit for processing color negatives, especially if you have an accessible darkroom for color printing or if you scan your negatives straight to digital.
 The process is even more standardized than it is for black-and-white film, and CineStill’s kit comes in premeasured portions for added simplicity.

 5. Kodak Indicator Stop Bath for B&W Film and Paper